-Under the National Provident Fund Restructuring Act 1990 and the Superannuation Schemes Act 1989, a statutory examination of the Scheme is required every three years.
+Under the National Provident Fund Restructuring Act 1990 (the Act) and the Superannuation Schemes Act 1989, a statutory actuarial examination of the Scheme is required every three years.

-The most recent statutory actuarial examination was prepared, as at 31 March 2015, by Christine Ormrod FNZSA, the Actuary to the Scheme, and is dated 23 July 2015.
+The most recent statutory actuarial examination was prepared, as at 31 March 2015, by Christine Ormrod FNZSA, the Actuary to the Scheme, and is dated 7 July 2015.
 It covers the three years 31 March 2012 to 31 March 2015.

-The report on the examination showed that the value of past service liabilities was less than the value of net assets, as at 31 March 2015, based on the actuarial assumptions used.
+The report on the examination showed that the value of liabilities exceeded the value of net assets, as at 31 March 2015, based on the actuarial assumptions used.
 The valuation results were: